Romain-Laine/TCSPC-image-simulation/README.md

 # TCSPC-image-simulation
-This code provides an easy way to simulate TCSPC image data which includes effect of the IRF, background after-pulsing and laser repetition rate.
+This MATLAB code provides an easy way to simulate TCSPC image data which includes effect of the IRF, background after-pulsing and laser repetition rate.
 Images are saved as OME.tiff using Bioformat.

 The method uses a Monte-Carlo simulation of photon arrival times based on probability density functions of emission (exponential) and excitation (Gaussian).